 Just like philosophy, as a way towards salvation, is an imitation of God and implies that the disciple is provided not only of an acute mind, but also of a pure heart (through which God will be recognized as the sole and the supreme teacher in knowledge and deeds, as the Holy Book demonstrates, cf., e.g., Qur., II, 31: ‘And He taught Adam the names', mentioned in Epistle 28, III, 18, 14–16 and in Epistle 31, III, 112, 19 and 141, 13–14; cf. also Epistle 23, II, 381, 17), the Ikhwân consider prophetic message (both esoteric and exoteric, hidden and clear) as the second necessary means for human salvation and happiness.
 This brings us back to the second aspect of the encyclopedia, its religious commitment.

 We already saw that the Ikhwân rework the classical heritage in religious terms.
 They also deal with doctrinal questions linked to religion.
 Epistle 42 On opinions and religions, the other “programmatic” treatise of the encyclopedia that opens the fourth section, is a discussion of the basic ideas of the Brotherhood such as the multifaceted epistemological problems, the origin of the world, morals and theodicy and the imamate as well as the various doctrines critically considered by the Ikhwân, such as eternalism and dualism.
 It also develops the apologetic side of Ikhwanian thought.
 From Epistle 43 onwards, the Ikhwân build their own system from a religious point of view, often in the fragmentary style typical of Muslim esoteric writings.
-Epistle 43 considers the way towards God through purification; then the beliefs of the Ikhwân al-Safâ’ and of the so-called “Divines”, the heirs of a prophetic tradition whose origin is ascribed to the ancient wise men (Epistle 44).
+Epistle 43 considers the way towards God through purification; then the beliefs of the Ikhwân al-Safâ’ and of the so-called “Divines,” the heirs of a prophetic tradition whose origin is ascribed to the ancient wise men (Epistle 44).
 Epistle 45 expounds the organization of the Brotherhood based on mutual help.
 Epistle 46 considers the faith, not only of Islam, but also of the former monotheistic religions and of the ancient wise men.
 Epistle 47 considers prophecy and the imamate.
 Epistle 48 discusses propaganda.
-Epistle 49 deals with the so-called “spiritual beings”, that is the angels charged with the motion of the spheres.
-And Epistle 50 discusses the kinds of political governments.
+Epistle 49 deals with the so-called “spiritual beings,” that is the angels charged with the motion of the spheres.
+Epistle 50 discusses the various kinds of 'administration' (physical, spiritual, personal, familiar, etc.), the core of the Epistle being the religious and philosophical approach to God.
 Epistle 51 duly gathers up the threads of the whole, followed by Epistle 52 on magic.

 Epistle 40 On causes and effects addresses the crucial problem of the origin of the world.
 The Ikhwân subvert to religious purposes Aristotle's teleological approach that “nature does not make anything in vain.”
 Understanding creation, one of the basic Muslim tenets, is recognized as the highest attainment of knowledge.
 So, the ancients are defended from the charge of eternalism (cf. III, 356, 11–18) and, for the sake of the masses, creation is even explained through the comparison of God with a confectioner.
 However the Ikhwân – like the Ismâ‘îlis – adopt Neoplatonic views as the best explication of the origin of the world by God.
 The world, then, emanates from God through the hypostases of Intellect and Soul.
 Emanationism is the philosophical expression of creation; it also explains the encyclopaedic structure of the treatises.
 The various levels of reality down to the three kingdoms of the generated beings (animal, vegetable and mineral) originate continuously through intermediaries from the One.
 For this reason, by acquiring all the sciences from the lowest to the highest it is possible to attain the common source of everything, the ‘science of God’ in the double sense of pertaining to God and concerning God – the ancient metaphysics (metà ta physikà) no longer indicates what comes “after” physics but what is “beyond” it.
 Thus, rather than a mere foreign source, Neoplatonism (merged with Neopythagorism) can be considered as the Ikhwân's proper philosophy.
 Philosophy as imitation of God continues as the guiding principle of the Ikhwân's system, together with equal emphasis on divine revelation.